-Stimulating and massaging the scalp promotes blood flow, which in turn helps to bring nutrients to your hair follicles, creating healthier, stronger strands.
-Try brushing your hair every night or massaging in a growth treatment like The Ordinary’s Multi-Peptide Serum For Hair Density.
-This potent hair serum contains a concentrated blend of peptides, which target poor circulation in the scalp.
-Healthy scalp = healthy hair = long hair.
-Simply apply straight to the roots from the pipette and massage in, then you’re good to go.
+First up, you’ve got to take care of your scalp.
+Healthy scalp = healthy hair = longer hair.
+Get into the habit of washing your hair regularly and using exfoliating treatments to remove dead skin cells that clog hair follicles and prevent new growth.
+In addition, stimulating and massaging the scalp promotes blood flow, which in turn helps to bring nutrients to your hair follicles, leading to healthier, stronger hair.
+Even something as simple as brushing your hair every night or using a scalp brush or scrub when you shower can help.
+You could also try massaging in a growth treatment like The Ordinary’s Multi-Peptide Serum For Hair Density.
+It’s a super-concentrated blend of peptides, which target poor circulation in the scalp – simply apply to the roots and massage in.

-You’ll need more than just a regular shampoo – look for protein-rich or keratin-boosted ones that do more than just clean hair.
-Our favourite is Sexy Hair Strong Color Safe Strengthening Shampoo – it’s cleverly boosted with active ingredients, so whilst it thoroughly cleanses your hair and scalp, proteins and peptides work to repair and strengthen damaged hair and increase blood flow to the follicles to stimulate growth.
-There’s a partner conditioner as well, so you can cover all bases.
+When it comes to washing your hair, you’ll need more than just a regular shampoo.
+Look for protein-rich or keratin-boosted ones that do more than just clean hair.
+I like Olaplex’s No.4 Bond Maintenance Shampoo and bumble and bumble’s BB.Bond-Building Repair Shampoo.
+Both contain proteins and peptides will work to repair and strengthen damaged hair and increase blood flow to the follicles to stimulate growth.

 Try to cut down on how often you use heat and styling tools, hair dye, chemical relaxers, hairsprays, and any accessories that force your hair into a tight bun or ponytail.
 Believe it or not, pulling your hair out of a hair tie is one of the most damaging things you can do to your hair.
 Making small changes to the way you treat your hair such as letting it air dry, putting it up with a claw clip or silk scrunchie rather than a tie, and not using hot tools like straighteners and curlers every day will make a huge difference.